d1nch8g/ainst/README.md

 UI wrapper over archinstall utility styled to suite gnome applications.
 Installer is in alpha stage and providing only base functionality of archinstall, but can be easily customized and completed with all required functionality.
-Program is making system calls to archinstall and serves only as graphical representation to provide more 'user-friendly' experience for installation process.
+Flutter app is making system calls to archinstall and serves only as graphical representation to provide 'user-friendly' experience for installation process.

 - Welcome screen